questionmark/qm-oap-docs/docs/_sources/deliveryodata/answer.txt

     ..  od:prop::   Question  Question

-        Navigation property to the a single Question associated with this answer.
+        Navigation property to the single Question associated with this answer.

     ..  od:prop::   Result  Result